 Requests for Proposals (RFPs):

-- Requests must be submitted for Board consideration at least two months in advance of the event taking
+- Requests must be submitted so that the request is considered by the board at least two months in advance of the event taking place.

 - Requests will be presented and voted on by the board at a regularly scheduled or special board meeting.